Brad Rowland

-Andrew Bradford Rowland (born July 14, 1928) is an American former professional football player who was a halfback for the Chicago Bears of the National Football League (NFL).
+Andrew Bradford Rowland (July 14, 1929 – September 20, 2017) was an American professional football player who was a halfback for the Chicago Bears of the National Football League (NFL).
 He was twice an All-American at McMurry University.
 Rowland played one season with the Bears.
 He was inducted into the College Football Hall of Fame in 2008.
+Rowland died on September 20, 2017, at the age of 88.